 As the owner of a spa or massage practice or someone who in charge of running one, no doubt you’ve found yourself in an extremely challenging situation – maybe even more than once - whether it’s financial or operational, at first, the situation may seem impossible to resolve.
 However, if you can approach the situation with the right frame of mind and, if necessary, a willingness to try something new, you can set things back on course and even learn something valuable along the way.

-When faced with a difficult situation, above all you want to keep control to make sure things don’t go from bad to worse.
+When faced with a difficult situation, above all, you want to keep control to make sure things don’t go from bad to worse.
 When you are in control, you make better decisions.
-Also try to maintain a positive attitude no matter how bad the situation is.
-It will prevent you from panicking and help you focus your time and energy to turning things around.
+Also, try to maintain a positive attitude no matter how bad the situation is.
+It will prevent you from panicking and help you focus your time and energy on turning things around.

 In “How to Turn Around Nearly Anything” on the Harvard Review blog, Rosabeth Moss Kanter offers several suggestions on how to manage a turnaround related to working with your team.
 Among her recommendations:

 Be Prepared for Bad News

 Moss Kanter advises that you face the facts squarely and don’t hold back or gloss over inconvenient ones, especially if you are engaging your team to help you in the decision making.
 Acknowledge the full extent of the problem and encourage open dialogue so that everyone involved can determine how they can contribute to resolving the issue.

 Find a Meaningful Unifying Purpose

 When a business loses sight of its purpose, it can become fragmented.
 To successfully turn around a bad situation, you need to have a common vision of success – for example, to be the number one provider of massage for a particular demographic in your area – and make sure that everyone on your team is on board.

 Give Voice to People who haven’t been Heard